I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, but at the time, I didn’t realize that.

 Since the core of your business is a blog, you want to create content on it.
 SEO (Search Engine Optimization) is the recommend method to attract visitors to your blog.
 While you want to create other ways to build out an audience, organic search is still the primary method.

 According to GrowthBadger’s research, most traffic to a website is from organic search.
 Since Google is the No. 1 search engine by a long shot, that means you need to be on Google to be found.
-Yes, you can focus on social media, podcasts, and paid traffic, but if you aren’t focusing on SEO, you are missing out on a huge audience.
+Yes, you can focus on social media, podcasts, and paid traffic, but if you aren’t focusing on SEO as a blogger, you are missing out on a huge audience.

 For this step, I recommend creating at least 25 articles before you continue to the next step.
 These shouldn’t be short 200-word posts, but long, in-depth articles pertaining to your niche.
 If you are in a niche about losing weight, don’t write articles about your cat.
 Stay in your lane and write about the niche you set out to create.